legalize-dev/legalize-nl/nl/BWBV0003452.md

 ### HOOFDSTUK IV.
 RADIOCOMMUNICATIE EN RADIO-OPERATORS

 ### HOOFDSTUK V. BIJZONDERE EISEN INZAKE OPLEIDING VAN PERSONEEL OP BEPAALDE SCHEEPSTYPEN

 ### HOOFDSTUK VII.
 ALTERNATIEVE BEWIJZEN

+### HOOFDSTUK VIII.
+WACHTDIENST

+IN WITNESS WHEREOF the undersigned, being duly authorized by their respective Governments for that purpose, have signed the Convention.

+DONE at London this seventh day of July, one thousand nine hundred and seventy-eight.

+### HOOFDSTUK VII.
+ALTERNATIEVE BEWIJZEN